Chapter 15 : Choose Wisely

 15. CHOOSE WISELY

 The room was once large, but certainly not now, when it was crowded with towers of boxes and impossible amounts of parchment.
 The shelves extended two stories up and paper fluttered down every time the room shook from the outside stands.
 It was baffling that anything stayed in place at all.

 Fred had always been there to cancel out both her and James.
-To say it had been a mammoth task was like saying Harry Potter was rather famous and it felt a tad wrong that Scorpius was here in Fred's stead.
-Scorpius was in the process of opening every container in the room for fun, chronic Touching-Everything-in-Sightus
+It felt a tad wrong that Scorpius was here in his stead.
+Scorpius was in the process of opening every container in the room for fun, chronic Touching-Everything-in-Sightus at its worst.

 Bea put a hand on her hip.
 "I thought we were going to be quick about this."

 "Yeah but have a look around.
 It's not every day you get to break into a professor's office."
 He grinned as he picked the lock on a chest.
 Even if Scorpius acted like he owned the place, at least he didn't make a half-bad point man.

 Inside the chest was the standard set of Quidditch equipment.
 Scorpius took the Snitch from its casing and let its wings unfold.

 Albus gasped and ran up, snatching it just as it was about to take flight.
 "Don't touch those!
 Hooch'll know.
 They've got flesh memory."